All About Dramatic Irony

 “That was not a threatening gesture,” I said, “it was only a start of surprise.
 I was astonished to see him in Baghdad, for I had an appointment with him tonight in Samarra.”

 Often in short stories like Maugham’s, this touch of irony will be called a “twist in the tale”.
 Though many screenwriters attempt twists in their screenplays, very few specs I’ve seen have pulled this off – often because of lack of set up.
-If we only have half the twist (usually in the resolution), it’s no longer a twist, it’s only half there: the significance is lost.
-The notion that a character actually physically puts their own downfall into play with something they’ve done themselves (or not done) is something very neglected in specs.

-And noticed the bucket in the corridor during the fire scene around about the mid point.
+the bucket in the corridor during the fire scene around about the mid point.

 It was just a bucket, a single shot.
 But when the convicts were barbequed in the corridors when attempting to burn the creature out of the crevices, Ripley and Dillon have to turn on the sprinklers to save them (introducing the idea that even though nothing else works in the prison planet, the sprinklers do), water came down on a hot bucket abandoned in the corridor.

-And it bursts and cracks right open, just like the Alien will in the resolution.
+And it bursts and cracks right open … just like the Alien will in the resolution.

 I remember rewinding that moment on my battered VCR, over and over: watching that bucket break open, confused.
 They’d just given away the ending!
 How could that be?

-But of course, they hadn’t “given it away” at all: on first viewing, I had not truly “seen” that shot, merely perceived it.
+But of course, they hadn’t “given it away” at all!
+On first viewing, I had not truly “seen” that shot, merely perceived it.
 When the Alien goes on to explode when the water hits it in the same way then, I merely accepted that it was possible because I had already seen it without seeing it.

 Often scribes will worry they are being too on-the-nose with their visuals, that they’re giving too much away.
-But it’s actually a lot harder to give stuff away than you think: it is possible for an audience to actually SEE stuff and not see it.
+But remember, it’s actually a lot harder to give stuff away than you think!
+It is possible for an audience to actually SEE stuff and not see it.
 More than that however, a crafty use of dramatic irony can really aid your storytelling: a single moment like that bucket, a single piece of dialogue like Goneril’s proclamation, can HELP you tell your story and prevent your reader from writing those dreaded words on their report: “This event/ending just seems to have come out of nowhere…”

 While we’re on the subject – favourite endings?
 And just so you know, Kaiser Sose and Se7en is banned. 😉